ItsMundo/SQL_Projects/README.md

 # SQL_Projects
- All projects pertaining to expanding my SQL skills.
+ This repository is to house all projects pertaining to expanding my SQL skills.

+Feel free to browse each folder to view the various projects I have worked on or am currently working on.